 Depending on your country of nationality, you may be able to pay for priority processing for your UK Standard Visitor Visa application.
-If this option is available in your country, you can pay £220 to receive a decision on your application within 5 working days or £956 to receive a decision on your application within 24 hours.
+If this option is available in your country, you can pay an additional fee to receive a decision on your application within 5 working days or 24 hours.
 Please note that working days do not include weekends or UK bank holidays.

 How long does a UK Standard Visitor Visa last?

 The default UK Standard Visitor Visa is valid for 6 months.
 If you are coming to the UK on a Standard Visitor Visa for private medical treatment, you may be able to stay for up to 11 months.
 If you are coming to the UK on a Standard Visitor Visa to work as an academic, you may be able to stay for up to 12 months.

 If you travel frequently to the UK, you can apply and pay for visas of 2, 5, or 10 years in length.
 This will allow you to visit the UK without the need to apply for a visa every time you want to enter the country.
 However, you can only spend 6 months at a time in the UK.

 What if my UK Standard Visitor Visa application is refused?

 If your UK Standard Visitor Visa application is refused, you will not be able to enter the UK immediately.
 This category of visa is commonly refused due to insufficient evidence that you have enough funds for your trip to the UK or will leave the UK at the end of the 6 months.
 You can reapply for a UK Standard Visitor Visa as soon as you would like, but you will need to provide additional information to demonstrate your eligibility for the visa.

 How much does a UK Standard Visitor Visa cost?